This page is for Hunter Rose, the first person to use the name Grendel. See here for the Grendel spirit that has possessed many other people.

 Powers, Abilities, and Accomplishments

 Hunter Rose possesses above genius level intelligence, due to a genetic mutation which allowed him to use a greater than normal percentage of his brain.
 He possesses what he describes as almost total recall.
+When he was four, he had memorized the phone book for several counties; at six, he could quote every line of Shakespeare; at eight, he had written numerous plays, short stories, and novels.
 He was described as having no trouble learning anything he tried, whether it was fencing, crime, or writing: whatever he decided to undertake, he could almost immediately do at a world-class level.
 He beat the world's best fencers at fourteen; he became a top-level hitman and criminal at seventeen; he became master of all crime on the east coat of the U.S. only a few years later.

 Brilliant, charismatic, and frightening, as Grendel he is also a skilled leader.
 His level of perfection at everything he does is so high that he is completely stunned when he makes a misspelling, or misses with one of three simultaneously-thrown darts.

 Physically, Rose possesses peak human agility, speed, reflexes, and stamina.
 He is fast and agile enough to dodge bullets with ease, and to regularly outpace and outperform the superhumanly-enhanced Argent; on multiple occasions Grendel was able to leap to locations that Argent couldn't follow.
 He was also strong enough to hold a fat man in the air with only one arm.